0x00009b/Boomer-BASIC/README.md

 }
 ```

+### Type conversion

+This snippet demonstrates the conversion of strings to numeric strings to integers or doubles

 ### The 'shell' command

 While the 'system' command in C/C++ takes a null-terminated char array as its parameter, the BoomerBASIC 'shell' command works with a string object.